swan-maillard/canvas-js/README.md

 ### Strabulin

-Strabulin is a very friendly person quite intrigued by the mouse!
+Strabulin is a friendly character very intrigued by the mouse!

 [View Project](https://swan-maillard.github.io/canvas-js/strabulin.html)